-The Colville East survey area typically hosts high densities of caribou during postcalving as CAH caribou move northward in advance of emerging mosquitoes (Lawhead et al. 2004; Lawhead and Prichard 2006, 2007, 2008, 2009, 2010, 2011, 2012).
-Inland portions of the survey area often are used during the insect season when cooler weather depresses insect activity and caribou move south away from the coast.
+During typical years, the inland portions of the survey area often are used during the insect season when cooler weather depresses insect activity and caribou move south away from the coast.
 Since 2003, CAH caribou have tended to move farther east in midsummer than in earlier years, with many caribou moving into the ANWR and some even crossing the Alaska-Yukon border.